qwshen/spark-etl-framework/docs/schema-validator.md

     - default: ignore the order of the columns from both schemas.
   - when the validation type is adapt
     - strict: all columns from the dataframe must be included in the schema from the definition.
-    - default: ignore columns from the dataframe that don't exist int he schema from the definition
+    - default: ignore columns from the dataframe that don't exist in the schema from the definition
       **Note: this will cause data lost**
 - The action after the validation must be either error or ignore
   - error: if the validation fails, the process exits with the validation error.